Ncrawfo72/Code-python-part-2/README.md

 # Codepython part 2
-The mastery of code python in a series of five different projects This repo is a template VS code project for CircuitPython projects that automatically uploads your code to the board when you press F5.
+The mastery of code python in a series of three different projects This repo is a template VS code project for CircuitPython projects that automatically uploads your code to the board when you press F5.
 Requires F5Anything extension.

 ### Description